pubnub/go/gae/README.md

 )
 ```

-* For the detailed usage of the PunNub API, please refer to the rest of the ReadMe or the main.go file.
+* For the detailed usage of the PunNub API, please refer to the rest of the ReadMe
-* The SDK has a dependency on Gorilla web toolkit, for sessions (http://www.gorillatoolkit.org)
+* The SDK has a dependency on Gorilla web toolkit, for sessions (http://www.gorillatoolkit.org).
+You need to download Gorilla web toolkit from the git repo using `go get github.com/gorilla/sessions` and copy it to `github.com/gorilla/sessions` in your project maintaining the folder structure

-###Demo Console App
-We've included a demo console app which documents all the functionality of the client, for example:

-* Publish
-* Detailed History
-* Here_Now
-* Time
-* GrantSubscribe
-* RevokeSubscribe
-* AuditSubscribe
-* GrantPresence
-* RevokePresence
-* AuditPresence
-* SetAuthKey
-* GetAuthKey
-* Set User State by adding or modifying the Key-Pair
-* Delete an existing Key-Pair
-* Set User State with JSON string
-* Get User State
-* WhereNow
-* GlobalHereNow
-* Subscribe/Presence/Unsubscribe using PubNub Javascript SDK

 ###Quick Implementation Examples